 What Do You Live For?

 Since having our fourth baby, we’ve been talking a lot about our plans for the future, what we want our life to look like, and how we can make that happen.
 Today my husband is back with another guest post about his thoughts on life, family, career, and reassessing what’s important.
-I hope you enjoy it as much as I did!What Do You Live For?What type of life would you live if time and money were not a factor?
+I hope you enjoy it as much as I did!What type of life would you live if time and money were not a factor?

 For most of us, money is the biggest roadblock for us to achieve what we perceive to be happiness.
 Money allows us to buy or obtain the material goods that make us happy.
 This is quickly followed by the amount of time we have in our day to pursue intrinsic goals; we always seem to have something else to concentrate on, to “finish first”, to distract us from what we’d prefer to be doing.